Advertisement

 Coat care

-A Bernedoodle's coat will depend on the traits they take from their parents.
-Ranging from black, to black and white, to tri-colour, you never quite know what you're going to get with a litter of Bernedoodle puppies.
-The curlier the coat, the more allergen-friendly it will be, but it is important to note that no coat is ever completely hypoallergenic.
+A Bernedoodle's low-shedding coat will depend on the traits it inherits from its parents.
+From black to black and white to tri-colour, you never quite know what you'll get with a litter of Bernedoodle puppies.
+The curlier the coat, the more allergen-friendly it will be.
+However, no coat is ever completely hypoallergenic.

-Grooming requirements will vary based on the coat type of each individual dog, but it's important to be prepared for regular coat care.
-Whether straighter or more curly, brushing will always be required to prevent painful knots and matting.
+Grooming requirements will vary depending on each dog's coat type, but it's important to be prepared for regular coat care.
+Whether straighter or more curly, brushing will always be needed to prevent painful knots and matting.

 Diet

-When it comes to diet, you'll want to ensure your pup is eating a high quality, well-balanced diet.
-A mixture of real meat, along with complex carbs, minerals, vitamins and healthy fats works best, with the occasional treat offered in proportion to their main meals.
+When it comes to diet, you'll want to ensure your pup is eating a high-quality, well-balanced diet.
+The right food for a Bernadoodle pup consists of a mixture of real meat, complex carbohydrates, minerals, vitamins and healthy fats, with the occasional treat offered in proportion to their main meals.
+Look for food formulated for your Bernadoodle's size and activity level to support its nutritional needs.
+Keep an eye on portion size, though, to prevent overfeeding, which can lead to obesity.
+Your vet can recommend the right food for your Bernepoo pup.

 Bernedoodle training

-The Bernedoodle is an active, intelligent dog, who requires regular exercise and mental stimulation.
-As fast learners, they can pick up good habits as quickly as they can unwanted ones, so they require committed owners to help them learn good manners from a young age.
+The Bernedoodle is an active, intelligent dog that needs regular exercise and mental stimulation.
+As fast learners, it can pick up good habits as quickly as unwanted ones, so it needs committed owners to help it learn good manners from a young age.
+While Bernedoodles benefit from regular exercise, including daily walks, play sessions and interactive games, to maintain their physical and mental well-being, they have fairly low exercise requirements compared to other breeds.
+However, they benefit from a consistent routine to help prevent boredom and negative behaviours.

-Positive reinforcement will go a long way in training your Bernedoodle puppy, as they can be headstrong and very energetic without the right boundaries and guidance.
+Positive reinforcement will go a long way in training your Bernedoodle puppy.
+Without the right boundaries and guidance, Bernedoodles can be headstrong and very energetic.
 Short, regular training sessions to teach basic manners are essential from a young age.
 Bernedoodles love having a job to do, so it may be worth looking into local activities such as agility and obedience classes.

 Bernedoodle temperament

-As a combination of two breeds, the Bernedoodle takes traits from each parent.
-How much any specific trait is exhibited will depend on the kind of cross your four-legged friend is, and upbringing and training will also come into it.
-For the most part, Bernedoodles are known to be cheerful, gentle and social dogs, who love to spend time around people.
+As a combination of two breeds, the Bernedoodle inherits traits from each parent.
+The extent to which any specific trait is exhibited will depend on the kind of cross your four-legged friend is, and upbringing and training will also contribute to it.
+For the most part, Bernedoodles are known to be cheerful, gentle and social dogs who love to spend time around people.
+In fact, they like nothing more than being with their owners and forming strong bonds with their families.

 With the right training, Bernedoodles can make wonderful pets. ©Cavan-Images - Shutterstock

-Socialisation is particularly important given the temperament of the parent breeds, as is consistent training from a young age.
-The Bernese Mountain Dog is known to form very strong, life-long bonds with their people, and the Bernedoodle will be no different.
-Prepare for a dog who loves to be by your side at any occasion and no matter the weather!
+The Bernese Mountain Dog is known to form very strong, lifelong bonds with its people, and the Bernedoodle will be no different.
+Prepare for a dog who loves to be by your side on any occasion and in any weather

 Bernedoodles for sale: What to look out for

-With so many unscrupulous backyard breeders, it's essential that you do your research before bringing your Bernedoodle puppy home.
+It's also important that you understand what you'll be taking on before bringing your Bernedoodle puppy home.
 The Bernese Mountain Dog is prone to hip and elbow dysplasia, bloat and cancer, while the Poodle is known to suffer from additional issues such as progressive retinal atrophy, eyelid problems and skin problems.
-Thankfully, as a combination of two breeds, the Bernedoodle is thought to suffer less health conditions than the parent breeds, with a lifespan of around 12-18 years.
-This is a significant increase from the purebred Bernese Mountain Dog, who unfortunately can have a life expectancy of as little as 7 years.
+Thankfully, as a combination of two breeds, the Bernedoodle is thought to suffer fewer health conditions, with a lifespan of around 12-18 years.
+This is a significant increase from the purebred Bernese Mountain Dog, which, unfortunately, can have a life expectancy of as little as seven years.

-It will always be worth putting in the time and effort required to find the right Bernedoodle breeder.
-With good-natured, healthy parents, a strong start in life and the right training and socialisation, the Bernedoodle will make an excellent companion and the best addition a family could ask for.
+However, with good-natured, healthy parents, a strong start in life and the right training and socialisation, the Bernedoodle will make an excellent companion pet and the best addition a family could ask for.

 More advice on...